[Updated Aug. 16, 2020, with additions and links in the closing section on “What Should You Do Now.”]

 WHAT SHOULD YOU DO NOW?

 For now, all we can do is wait.
 However, don’t get too worried – yet – about reports that the new system “will never be able to do [X].”
 A lot of this is click-bait reporting or political posturing.
 No one knows – outside of Apple – what these new chips can do.
 And, given Apple’s track record, they tend to under-promise and over-deliver.

 If you need new hardware now, buy it.
-Intel systems are proven, solid, and high-performance.
-If you don’t need new hardware, you are better off waiting until the new systems with Apple Silicon in them ship.
+Intel systems are proven, solid, high-performance and will last for years.
+If you don’t need new hardware, you are better off waiting until the new systems with Apple silicon in them ship.
 Then you can make an informed decision on which CPU architecture is best for your work.

 Brave new worlds, indeed.